icco/pseudoweb/_drafts/2014-06-30-the-cloud-things-to-remember.md

 ---

 layout: post
-title: The Cloud: Things to remember
+title: Things to remember about The Cloud
 location: London, UK
 time: 01:43:29